D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Introduction

-A novel design of our aDSTA is that we make the sampling density anisotropic along the spatial and temporal domains by specific configuration, which allows for tailoring specialized versions of aDSTA to model the spatial and temporal pathways separately.
-In particular, we tailor aDSTA-T with denser sampling along the temporal domain than the spatial domain for the temporal pathway since it focuses on capturing temporal features.
-In contrast, the tailored aDSTA-S for the spatial pathway samples denser reference points along the spatial domain.
-To conclude, we make the following contributions: \begin{itemize}[leftmargin =*, itemsep = 0pt, topsep = -2pt] \item We propose \emph{D$^2$ST-Adapter}, a novel adapter tuning method for few-shot action recognition, which is designed in a dual-pathway architecture to adaptively encode the spatial and temporal features in a disentangled manner.
-It can adapt large vision models pre-trained on image data to video data efficiently and effectively in few-shot learning scenarios due to the lightweight design. \item We devise the anisotropic Deformable Spatio-Temporal Attention (aDSTA), which can be tailored with anisotropic sampling densities along spatial and temporal domains to model the spatial and temporal pathways separately, allowing our \emph{D$^2$ST-Adapter} to encode features in a global view while maintaining a lightweight design. \item Extensive experiments on five benchmarks with instantiations of our method on pre-trained ResNet~\cite{Resnet} and ViT~\cite{CLIP}, demonstrate the superiority of our method over other methods, particularly in challenging scenarios like SSv2 benchmark where the temporal dynamics are critical for action recognition. \end{itemize}
+To conclude, we make the following contributions: \begin{itemize}[leftmargin =*, itemsep = 0pt, topsep = -2pt] \item We propose \emph{D$^2$ST-Adapter}, a novel video adapter tuning framework for few-shot action recognition.
+It is designed in a dual-pathway architecture featuring built-in disentangled adaptation for spatial and temporal features, enabling effective yet efficient image-to-video model adaptation for few shot action recognition. \item We devise aDSTA, which can be tailored with anisotropic sampling densities along spatial and temporal domains to model the spatial and temporal pathways separately, yielding a lightweight implementation of \emph{D$^2$ST-Adapter}. \item Extensive experiments on five benchmarks with instantiations of our method on pre-trained ResNet~\cite{Resnet} and ViT~\cite{CLIP}, demonstrate the superiority of our method over other methods, particularly in challenging scenarios like SSv2 benchmark where the temporal dynamics are critical for action recognition. \end{itemize}